 Properly jetting a carb is important if you want the best throttle response, power, and fuel efficiency possible.
-To learn more about why and how to jet a dirt bike carb click here.
+Most jet tuning is fairly easy if you just take your time and change one thing at a time.

 This is the next step if the fuel/air screw adjustment didn’t fix the idling problem.
 A pilot jet that is too big gives too rich of a mixture that there engine can’t fully burn.

 You may be able to get your bike started, but it will have a hard time staying running.
 Going leaner/smaller on the pilot jet may cure the problem and get your bike to idle properly again.

 A dirty carb, and more specifically, a dirty pilot jet circuit is one of the most common reasons why a dirt bike won’t stay running.
 Other common signs of a dirty carb: